tung491/wattpad_ebook/README.md

 Options
 -------

--p, --profile       Output profile that you want generate for your Kindle
+-p, --profile: Output profile that you want generate for your Kindle

--f, --folder        Folder ID you want upload to Google Drive, if not it will upload into home
+-f, --folder:  Folder ID you want upload to Google Drive, if not it will upload into home

 Features
 --------